ueberauth/guardian/README.md

 When you ensure a session, you must declare an error handler.
 This can be done as part of a pipeline or inside a pheonix controller.

+### Guardian.Plug.EnsurePermissions

+Looks for a previously verified token.
+If one is found, confirms that all listed permissions are present in the token.
+If not, the failure function is called.

 ```elixir
 defmodule MyApp.MyController do
   use MyApp.Web, :controller